kasper/phoenix/API.md

 - `screens()` returns all screens, the first screen in this array corresponds to the primary screen for the system
 - `frameInRectangle()` returns the whole frame for the screen
 - `visibleFrameInRectangle()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible
+- `windows()` returns all windows for the screen
+- `visibleWindows()` returns all visible windows for the screen, a visible window is a normal and unminimised window that belongs to an unhidden app
 - `next()` returns the next screen or the first screen when on the last one
 - `previous()` returns the previous screen or the last screen when on the first one